turingschool/backend-curriculum-site/module4/projects/quantified_self/qs_server_side.md

 ## Requirements Overview

-You will be creating a fully-tested Express API that users will utilize to track calories in meals that they eat.
+You will be creating a tested Express API that users will utilize to track calories in meals that they eat.
 You can use [this](https://github.com/turingschool-examples/qs-fe-starter-kit) as a starter kit.

 You may also use [this Webpack starter kit](https://github.com/wbkd/webpack-starter).
 This one may be a bit more robust than the one we have provided above.
 It includes more configuration for transpiling, linting, and environment-specific configuration.